Colorado gay nightclub shooter expected to strike plea deal: ‘I have to take responsibility’

 Allen also has said the suspect administered a website that posted a “neo-Nazi white supremacist” shooting training video.
 Online gaming friends said Aldrich expressed hatred for the police, LGBTQ people and minorities and used anti-Black and anti-gay slurs.
 And a police detective testified that Aldrich sent an online message with a photo of a rifle scope trained on a gay pride parade.

-Defense attorneys in previous hearings have not disputed Aldrich’s role in the shooting but have pushed back against allegations it was motivated by hate, arguing the suspect was drugged up on cocaine and medication the night of the shooting.
+Defense attorneys in previous hearings have not disputed Aldrich’s role in the shooting but have pushed back against allegations it was motivated by hate, arguing the suspect was drugged up on cocaine and medication the night of the attack.

 “I don’t know if this is common knowledge but I was on a very large plethora of drugs,” Aldrich told the AP.
 “I had been up for days.
 I was abusing steroids. … I’ve finally been able to get off that crap I was on.”